outofcoffee/imposter/docs/run_imposter_jar.md

 You must have a JVM installed.
 Java 11 and 15 have been confirmed as compatible.
 Others may also be, but are not currently tested.

+> Note: As of version 3, Imposter no longer supports Java 8.
+If Java 8 support is required, Imposter 2.x is still available, but may no longer be maintained.

 Run the JAR as follows:

     java -jar distro/all/build/libs/imposter-all.jar \